 Calf Raise Description

-To keep the calf muscles challenged, vary the sets and reps that you perform as well as the weight.
-For example, do not always do six sets of 12 with 100 lbs.
+To keep the calf muscles challenged, vary the sets and reps that you perform as well as the weight you lift.
+For example, do not always do six sets of 12 with 100 pounds.
 Your body will get used to the same workout very quickly.